vmware-archive/pivotal_workstation/README.markdown

 Soloist (or your preferred method of running chef) usually runs chef-solo as root.
 This means the current user is root, and ~ will be expanded to root's home directory.
 Some constants, WS_USER and WS_HOME are available when needed.

 # Does this thing actually work?
 Yes.
 At Pivotal we take testing seriously, and have all projects under CI.
-Chef recipes for OSX didn't fit into any existing CI solution, so pivotal_workstation [got it's own](https://github.com/mkocher/chefci) which builds [most of the recipes](https://github.com/mkocher/chefci/blob/master/build_scripts/build_all.command) every night and on every checkin.
+Chef recipes for OSX didn't fit into any existing CI solution, so pivotal_workstation [got its own](https://github.com/mkocher/chefci) which builds [most of the recipes](https://github.com/mkocher/chefci/blob/master/build_scripts/build_all.command) every night and on every check in.

 # Pull Requests
 Pull requests are welcomed.
 Creating a cookbook to keep along side pivotal_workstation allows for easy separation between personal/project metadata/recipes and recipes that are of general utility.